kmiddleton/academic-kickstart/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Principal Investigator

 ---

 The lab is part of the [Integrative Anatomy](http://anatomy.missouri.edu/) group in the [Department of Pathology and Anatomical Sciences](http://medicine2.missouri.edu/pathology/) at the [University of Missouri School of Medicine](https://medicine.missouri.edu/).

+Our research focuses on vertebrate musculoskeletal physiology, form, and function in the contexts of animal locomotion and evolution.
+We integrate studies across multiple scales from micro-scale structural materials of bone to macro-scale whole bone morphology to evolutionary changes across vertebrate taxa and with comparisons to extinct organisms.

+From 2007-2012, I was an assistant and then associate professor in the [Department of Biology](http://biology.csusb.edu) at California State University, San Bernardino.
+Prior to that I was a postdoctoral researcher at Brown University and the University of California, Riverside.
+In deep time, I was an undergraduate at Wake Forest University and then a doctoral student in the [Department of Ecology and Evolutionary Biology](http://www.brown.edu/academics/ecology-and-evolutionary-biology/) at Brown University.
+Here's a link to my dissertation: [Morphology, evolution, and function of the avian hallux](http://www.worldcat.org/title/morphology-evolution-and-function-of-the-avian-hallux/oclc/54004056).